Photo by Monkey Business Images / Shutterstock.com

 There are plenty of ways to slash your restaurant spending, though.
 These tips can help you cut the cost of eating out by more than half.

-1. Buy a discount gift certificate
+1. Buy a discounted gift card

 Apelavi / Shutterstock.com

 Websites like Restaurant.com sell discounted restaurant gift certificates that can drastically cut the cost of dining out.
 Buy the gift certificates online and print them out at home, or simply display them at the restaurant on your mobile device.

-2. Join AAA or AARP
+4. Join AARP

 Ruslan Guzov / Shutterstock.com

-3. Join email lists
+5. Join email lists

 Pikul Noorod / Shutterstock.com

 Many eateries — from sit-down restaurants to fast-food joints and ice-cream chains — have an email list they use to notify subscribers of deals.
 Look for a sign-up option on the websites of your favorite restaurants and other restaurants you would like to try.

-5. Take advantage of your birthday
+6. Take advantage of your birthday

 Kamil Macniak / Shutterstock.com

-6. Dine during off-hours
+7. Dine during off-hours